-Humanising Autonomy is pleased to announce their involvement in World Summit AI, the event that gathers the world’s global AI ecosystem of Enterprise, Big Tech, Startups, Investors and Science.
-This year you can find us at the startup showcase where we will be showing off our Behaviour AI technology.
+Humanising Autonomy was pleased to announce their involvement in World Summit AI, an event in Amsterdam that gathers the world’s global AI ecosystem of Enterprise, Big Tech, Startups, Investors and Science.

-Join us on Thursday, June 23 for the launch of Humanising Autonomy’s Behaviour AIx series – a set of four introductory virtual discussions during which we will explore the concept of machines that can understand physical human behaviour, what it unlocks for companies (and citizens), its potential and limitations, and the importance of personal privacy and ethics when developing technology like this.
+Humanising Autonomy launched the first episode of their Behaviour AIx series – a set of four introductory virtual discussions during which they will explore the concept of machines that can understand physical human behaviour, what it unlocks for companies (and citizens), its potential and limitations, and the importance of personal privacy and ethics when developing technology like this.

 CEO and Co-founder